[Complete Guide] How to Disable BitLocker on Windows 10/11?

 Tips:

-If your drive is encrypted by BitLocker and you can’t unlock it with recovery key, you can try 4DDiG to one-click unlock BitLocker and recover all the data at any time.
+If your drive is encrypted by BitLocker and you can't unlock it with recovery key, you can try 4DDiG Data Recovery to one-click unlock BitLocker without password or recovery key and recover all the data at any time.

 BitLocker may sometimes be activated by the Trusted Platform Module (TPM) in the BIOS.
 This is common following hardware changes.
 Accessing the BIOS settings lets you turn off TPM-based BitLocker activation and regain full control over your drive encryption.